Mario Kart World Review

 Unlockables:

-Not every character has alternate costumes to unlock, nor does every type of food give a character something new, so trying out all food spots with each character becomes key to finding them all, but does not always give you a reward.
-Additionally completely new characters can be unlocked by winning races, or by being transformed into them in a race by the Kamek item.
-These transformations typically grant you a new character based on the area you are in (such as turning you into a cow in Moo Moo Meadows), and are a bit luck based.
+Additionally, completely new characters can be unlocked by winning races or by being transformed into them in a race by the Kamek item.
+These transformations typically grant you a new character based on the area you're in (such as turning you into a cow in Moo Moo Meadows) and are a bit luck-based.
 Simply playing the game will eventually unlock them all, but there isn't really a good way to quickly unlock them like with the costumes.

 Multiplayer:

-The game is setup to match you with other users around your same skill level, but there is also the option to play with friends.
+The game is set up to match you with other users around your same skill level, but there is also the option to play with friends.
 If you jump into a friend's match who is lower or higher ranked than you, then it is possible to be put up against lower or higher ranked players as well.
-This is how it has always been for Mario Kart, but with how crazy and over the top World's races have become, it all balances out in the end.
+This is how it has always been for Mario Kart, but with how crazy and over-the-top World's races have become, it all balances out in the end.

-Outside of free roam, all other main modes can be played via local multiplayer, which includes split screen and wireless local play.
+Outside of free roam, all other main modes can be played via local multiplayer, which includes split-screen and wireless local play.

 Should you play it?

-The gameplay feels great, the map design is excellent, the large roster of unlockable characters and karts is exactly what a series like this needs, and having over 200 races is just flat out insane.
-The change to Grand Prix isn't going to make everyone happy of course, but the Knockout Tour is a lot of fun, and even the little challenges hidden across the map provide a lot of replay value.
+The gameplay feels great, the map design is excellent, the large roster of unlockable characters and karts is exactly what a series like this needs, and having over 200 races is just flat-out insane.
+The change to Grand Prix isn't going to make everyone happy, of course, but the Knockout Tour is a lot of fun, and even the little challenges hidden across the map provide a lot of replay value.

 Overall Mario Kart World is an outstanding new entry in the long running series, and it is a worthy launch title for the Nintendo Switch 2.
 Its unique gameplay prevents it from being a replacement for Mario Kart 8 Deluxe, and allows for both games to exist on the same console side by side.
 Anyone who enjoys Mario Kart should for sure give this one a chance, and it is the perfect introduction for new players as well.